- Rent Control / Increase Limitations. Alaska landlords can only raise the rent if it was stated in the lease.

 How Often Can Rent Be Increased?

-Alaska provides no legislation controlling the frequency of rent increase,
+Alaska provides no legislation controlling the frequency of rent increases.

 Laws Regarding Late Fees